Overtime Pay Calculator — Time and a Half, Double Time & Tax Estimate 2026

 Double time means you earn 2 times your regular hourly rate.
 This is less common than time and a half.
 Some employers offer double time for working on holidays like Thanksgiving, Christmas, or New Year's Day.
 Some union contracts require double time for any work over 12 hours in a single day.
 Double time is not required by federal law.

 Some salaried employees get overtime.
 Others do not.
 It depends on your job duties and your salary level.
-To be exempt from overtime (meaning no overtime pay), you must earn at least $35,568 per year and perform certain job duties like management, professional work, or administrative work.
+To be exempt from overtime, you must earn at least $35,568 per year and perform certain job duties like management, professional work, or administrative work.
 Most hourly workers qualify for overtime.

 No. Paid time off like vacation days, sick days, and holidays do not count toward your 40-hour overtime threshold.
 Only actual hours worked count.
 If you work 38 hours and take 8 hours of vacation, you do not get overtime because you only worked 38 hours.